howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 </Instruction>

 You successfully queried the database with Prisma Client!
-Of course, we got an empty array back since the database is empty, so now let's quickly create a new link in the same script.
+Of course, we got an empty array back since the database is empty, so now let's quickly create a new link in the same script.If the query failed make sure that your nodejs version is above `14.0.0`.

 <Instruction>